ivotron/quiho-popper/paper/paper.md

 The next two IRUPs (below) correspond to performance tests for Scikit-learn and SSCA.
-In the case of Scikit-learn, this test runs a comparison of a several classifiers in on a synthetic dataset.
+In the case of Scikit-learn, this test runs a comparison of several classifiers in on a synthetic dataset.
 Scikit-learn uses NumPy [@walt_numpy_2011] internally, which is known to be memory-bound.
 The profile is aligned to this known behavior since the `zero` microbenchmark stresses access.